mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 an eight-person boarding squad, a full medical bay and a brig to house prisoners.
 Acceleration of 5G comes nowhere near matching a Viper interceptor but is more than adequate against pirates and smugglers.
-The Thorn’s main armaments are a pair of long-ranged pulse laser triple turrets and a pair of triple missile turrets with expanded ammunition bunkers.
+The Thorn's main armaments are a pair of long-ranged pulse laser triple turrets and a pair of triple missile turrets with expanded ammunition bunkers.

-The spacious bridge highlights the Royal Navy’s design doctrine.
+The spacious bridge highlights the Royal Navy's design doctrine.
 Fully nine bridge stations are available, allowing gunnery and engineering functions to occur within sight of the commander at all times.
-The captain’s chair sits alone, elevated in the center of the bridge, giving a commanding view of operations.
+The captain's chair sits alone, elevated in the center of the bridge, giving a commanding view of operations.

 The current conflict at Balleau, three parsecs distant from both Bruhkarr